astravant/digitalgarden/_notes/daily-notes.md

 # December 9, 2020

 - One of management guru Peter Drucker’s most famous lines is “what gets measured gets managed.”
-- [[Ice Therapy]]: Scientific research has found that the body burns more energy when subjected to cold temperatures.
+- [Ice Therapy]: Scientific research has found that the body burns more energy when subjected to cold temperatures.

 # December 8, 2020

-## The Smartest Generation
+### The Smartest Generation
-- We have the ability to be more intelligent than any other generation of humans that has come before us.
+- We have the ability to become more intelligent than any generation of humans that has come before us.
 	- simply because of the access to general knowledge and specialized knowledge at scale we have at our fingertips.
 	- we can access the ideas, theories, and thoughts of the best minds living today at the click of a button.
-	- we can access college courses, podcasts, youtube, all of this was not available even just a few years ago.
+	- we can access college courses, podcasts, YouTube tutorials, all of this was not available even just a few years ago.
-	- Perhaps, if Dan Carlin was right and we are not smart enough to solve the problems we have created for ourselves...
-	- we can become smarter in the coming decades to design solutions to our most complex problems.

 ## Topics to research
 - cryptography
-- cypherpunk
+- DAO's
 - smart contracts
 - blockchain

 # December 7, 2020

 - [Via Ben Greenfield blog](https://bengreenfieldfitness.com/article/brain-articles/what-is-qualia/)
 - Daniel Schmachtenberger describes how many “smart drugs” work by artificially increasing one chemical in the brain by overriding its natural function.
 Problem is, this can cause depletion or neglect of other things, causing imbalances and negative consequences like dependency or a post-smart drug “crash.”
-- Recent research suggests that the notion of a single intelligence quotient vastly oversimplifies intelligence, which is in fact composed of various aspects of what is called “multiple intelligences,” such as verbal intelligence, problem-solving, spatial reasoning, etc.
+- ==Recent research suggests that the notion of a single intelligence quotient vastly oversimplifies intelligence, which is in fact composed of various aspects of what is called “multiple intelligences,” such as verbal intelligence, problem-solving, spatial reasoning, etc.==
 - This is all based on a theory proposed by Howard Gardner which states that intelligence is not unified, but rather multiple, consisting of a set of relatively independent intelligences including linguistic intelligence, mathematical intelligence, spatial intelligence, musical intelligence, kinesthetic intelligence, interpersonal intelligence, intrapersonal intelligence, naturalist intelligence, and even based on more recent research, the addition of spiritual intelligence and emotional intelligence.

 # December 6, 2020

-## On Hiring
+### On Hiring
 - "So the way to compete against the giants is not with money.
 Google will outbid you.
 They have oil derrick that spits out $30bn in search revenue every year.
 To win, you need to tell a story about cogs.
 At Google, you’re a cog.
 Whereas with me, you’re an instrumental piece of this great thing that we’ll build together.
 Articulate the vision.
 Don’t even try to pay well.
 Meet people’s cash flow needs.
 Pay them so they can cover their rent and go out every once in awhile.
 It’s not about cash.
 It’s about breaking through the wall of cynicism.
 It’s about making 1% of this new thing way more exciting than a couple hundred grand and a cubicle at Google."

 # December 4, 2020

 - A government that collects money from all its citizens and businesses each year has never built a system to distribute money to us when it’s needed most.

-> If the work you’re doing isn’t either leading to something being built or taking care of people directly, we’ve failed you, and we need to get you into a position, an occupation, a career where you can contribute to building.
-There are always outstanding people in even the most broken systems — we need to get all the talent we can on the biggest problems we have, and on building the answers to those problems.
+> ==If the work you’re doing isn’t either leading to something being built or taking care of people directly, we’ve failed you, and we need to get you into a position, an occupation, a career where you can contribute to building.
+There are always outstanding people in even the most broken systems — we need to get all the talent we can on the biggest problems we have, and on building the answers to those problems.==

 # November 30, 2020

-- In the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society - or people interested in freedom of speech or freedom in general
+- ==In the beginning, great technologies are complicated and attractive to a small group of people, typically the 'rebels' of society.==
 	- think personal computers or the internet
 	- what is this now? blockchain, crypto, ideas of decentralization
 	- this started in the 1990s

-## Currency is always being recycled
+### Currency is always being recycled
 - think corporations, they invest and spend money, consumers take the money and spend it and it goes right back to the same corporations
 - via investments, employees, etc.

 # November 28, 2020

-- I think it is important to be paranoid - the lack of paranoia and foresight to consider 2nd and 3rd order consequences is what has led to the current climate in politics and economics.
+- It can be very important to be paranoid - the lack of paranoia and foresight to consider 2nd and 3rd order consequences is what has led to the current climate in politics and economics.
-- I am concerned about a small number of corporations owning all of the algorithms that will result in an even larger accumulation of capital by a small number of people, and the algorithms will have inherent biases and will control even more of our lives than today.
+- ==I am concerned about a small number of corporations owning all of the algorithms that will result in an even larger accumulation of capital by a small number of people, and the algorithms will have inherent biases and will control even more of our lives than today.==

-- A possible answer is to create a more distributed world, help more people accumulate capital, I do like the idea of everyone working for the common good but this is not inherent to human nature - this is why capitalism has worked to increase standard of living via technoloy and innovation.
+- A possible answer is to create a more distributed world, help more people accumulate capital, I do like the idea of everyone working for the common good but this is not inherent to human nature - this is why capitalism has worked to increase standard of living via technology and innovation.

 # November 26, 2020

-## Consciousness
+### Consciousness
-- This thing we call [[consciousness]] seems to me to be so fragile.
-In that, we can sit quietly and clear our minds for 30 minutes via meditation or ingest small amounts of a substance and our identity, worldview, and perceptions can be drastically altered.
+- ==This thing we call consciousness seems to me to be so fragile.
+In that, we can sit quietly and clear our minds for 30 minutes via meditation or ingest small amounts of a substance and our identity, worldview, and perceptions can be drastically altered.==
-- So much so, we expand our identity to become almost a different person - in the way we speak and observe the events around us for a period of time.
+- So much so, we expand our identity to become almost a different person - in that the way we speak and observe the events around us for a period of time changes.
-- Making the hypothesis,  most notably to my knowledge, by [[Buckmister Fuller]] - that at some point in the future we'll be able to transfer ourselves/consiousness to far away places.
+- Making the hypothesis, most notably to my knowledge by [Buckmister Fuller](https://en.wikipedia.org/wiki/Buckminster_Fuller), that at some point in the future we'll be able to transfer ourselves/consiousness to far away places.
 This seems on-base to me if consciouness is this fragile.
 Just a bunch of atoms.

-- An observation I have been pondering recently is how signigicant an impact the ideas, and theories one has at my current stage 18-25, reflects and predicts the time and energy investment of that person in the following years of their life.
+- An observation I have been pondering recently is how signigicant an impact the ideas, and theories one has at my current stage of 18-25, reflects and predicts the time and energy investment of that person in the following years of their life.
 - On the contrary, it is unfortunate many people do not continue to follow these things. (this is due to a number of reasons)
-- But, I think back to [Elon's list](https://www.businessinsider.com.au/elon-musk-on-startalk-with-neil-degrasse-tyson-2015-4) of the 5 biggest areas he thinks will have the most impact on the future of humanity and he has been dedicating his life to these ideas every since.
+- But, I think back to [Elon's list](https://www.businessinsider.com.au/elon-musk-on-startalk-with-neil-degrasse-tyson-2015-4) of the 5 biggest areas he thinks will have the most impact on the future of humanity and he has been dedicating his life to these ideas ever since.
-	- he first postulated on these ideas when he was around 20, in college.
+	- He first postulated on these ideas when he was around 20, in college.

-- Personally, I am very interested in the future of work/education, biotechnology, blockchain/decentralization, metaverse/virtual worlds, gameb, startups, and technology - it is likely the following decades of my life will consist of these things - via working in startups/solving problems that correlate to these areas.
+- Personally, I am very interested in the future of work/education, AI, biotechnology, blockchain/distributed systems, metaverse/virtual worlds, GameB, startups, and technology - it is likely (and I am hopeful) the following decades of my life will consist of these things - via working in startups/solving problems that correlate to these areas.

-- Technology and startups feel like they're moving so fast, but any important companies or products take 10+ years to build.
+- ==Technology and startups feel like they're moving so fast, but any important companies or products take 10+ years to build.==
 	- all big things start small, all good things take time.
 	- everything important takes long term thinking

-- I like to frame ideas in questions sometimes
+- I like to frame ideas in questions.
 - I like to look for solutions/ideas by asking questions
 - Question perceived truths and paradigms
 	- if biz owners could use 1 algorithm to run their entire business, would they?
 	- Is the current workplace/employment model going to last 5 more years?
 What does the new model look like?
 Why will it or won't it last? (what emerging technologies and trends would shape a shift?)
 	- What is the best way to solve these questions?
-Technological innovation
 	- What does the workforce of tomorrow look like?

 # November 25, 2020